 - Allow cookies to cool on the baking sheets for 5 minutes before transferring to a wire rack to cool completely before sandwiching.

 - Make the frosting: In a large bowl using a hand-held or stand mixer fitted with a paddle attachment, beat the frosting ingredients together until combined and smooth.
 Spread the frosting onto the flat side of one cookie and sandwich with the other.
 (Or you can use a piping tip– I used piping tip #12 to pipe the frosting onto the cookies before sandwiching.)
 Repeat with remaining.

 - Cookies will stay fresh covered at room temperature for 3 days or in the refrigerator for 1 week.

 - Make Ahead Instructions: You can make the cookie dough and chill it in the refrigerator for up to 2-3 days.
 Allow to come to room temperature before continuing with step 4.
 Baked cookie sandwiches freeze well for up to 3 months.
 Thaw overnight in the refrigerator and bring to room temperature, if desired, before serving.
 Unbaked cookie dough balls will freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
-Click here for my tips and tricks on freezing cookie dough.
+Here are my tips and tricks on how to freeze cookie dough.

 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.